The 4 Core Risk Management Strategies

 Each has its benefits and drawbacks.

 The best approach depends on the business situation and the risk.
-So, understanding these action types can help you make better decisions that work to your advantage.
+Understanding these action types can help you make better decisions that benefit you.

 Let us look at these action types and see how they work in real-world situations.